-IJ 9: Enhance Multi-Jurisdictional/Inter-Jurisdictional All Hazards Incident Planning, Response & Recovery Capabilities, including Critical Infrastructure and Key Resources
+IJ 9: Enhancing Multi-Jurisdictional/Inter-Jurisdictional All Hazards Incident Planning, Response & Recovery Capabilities

 IJ 9 is the investment with the largest number of total projects, as it covers the broadest scope of potential projects in both the response and recovery areas.
 In short, IJ 9 may be the default home for projects that have no other clear IJ under which they fit.
 This investment area also covers training and exercise infrastructure, and not specific trainings and exercises which should be identified in the IJ in which those trainings or exercises apply.
 This approach treats training and exercise activities as supporting capability building that falls within any one of the other IJ areas and is consistent with the purpose of training and exercises.
-The Training and Exercise work group will assist with determining the submission of classes as well as which IJ they may fall under.
+Sample project areas covered here may include projects such as:

 - Situational awareness support products

 - Fire incident response equipment

 - Mass evacuation plans

-- HazMat team training

 - Mass care plans

 - Search and rescue team equipment

-- Bomb squad equipment

-- Special Weapons and Tactics (SWAT) team training

-- Recovery planning

-- Training and exercise program staff (not for regional projects)
+- Technology upgrades / system upgrades

 - Equipment for multi-purpose training and exercise facilities

-- Multi-year training and exercise plan updates and/or conferences

-- Emergency Response planning for critical infrastructure

 - Active Shooter kits

+- Special Weapons and Tactics (SWAT) team training and equipment

-- On-scene security equipment
+- Bomb squad equipment